Decriminalization of sex work: Belgium

+Starting 1 December 2024, Belgium's amended labour law decriminalised sex work under official employment contract, becoming the first in the world to do so.
+Sex workers working for an employer enjoy all social benefits also enjoyed by other workers, such as maternity leave and state pensions, but also have special protections not found in other sectors, such as requiring employers install a panic button and employees being able to quit without notice.

 South Africa

 In November 2022, the Cabinet of South Africa has approved a bill for decriminalizing sex work.
 The bill has not yet been written into law and once published in the Gazette will be open to the public to comment.

 Australia

 Laws covering sex work in Australia are state and territory based, with different regulations in different places.
 New South Wales, which includes the city of Sydney, decriminalised sex work in 1995 after the Wood Royal Commission showed that police were inappropriate regulators of the sex industry, because criminalisation led to police corruption, great health risks to sex workers and the community, as well as public nuisance.